bradbunce/full-stack-example/README.md

 REACT_APP_LD_CLIENTSIDE_ID=your-launchdarkly-client-side-id
 ```

-Replace the placeholder values with your actual LaunchDarkly SDK keys.
+Replace the placeholder values with your actual LaunchDarkly SDK keys from your project.

 ### Installation